By Megan Kusulas

 I think utilitarian is the best way to approach photojournalism because it spreads importance of the issue at hand.
 By this, I mean printing a photo of a tragic car crash if it would change the way viewers think, therefor, helping to prevent car crashes.

+With this power of the media, I feel I have an obligation to the public to take photos of important moments.
+I feel it's my duty as a journalist to share information that it is critical to help society.
 Truth is a very important component of photojournalism, which is why the utilitarian approach to shooting photos is justifiable.
 I want to use my photography skills to document emotion in a story, which could change the way readers feel about a certain topic.
 The utilitarian approach to photojournalism is a strong way to evoke the emotions of readers and leave more of an impact.

 Overall, the First Amendment and ethical standards are guidelines that bring society accurate news.
 As a collegiate photojournalist, I am excited to join the field because I can influence society for the good with photos I take.